feathersjs/docs/api/hooks.md

 async context => {
   return context;
 }

+// skip further hooks
+const feathers = require('@feathersjs/feathers');

+async context => {
+  return feathers.SKIP;
+}
 ```

+When returning `feathers.SKIP` in a hook, all subsequent hooks will be skipped.
+This is useful to tell a hook to bypass all further hooks and immediatly send the response.

 When an error is thrown (or the promise is rejected), all subsequent hooks - and the service method call if it didn't run already - will be skipped and only the error hooks will run.